 - How did this occur?

-EXAMPLE: A woman displays her ink-stained finger after voting in Cairo, Egypt on 9 Nov.
-Egyptians took to the polls today for the first round of parliamentary election.
+Ex.
+A woman displays her ink-stained finger after voting in Cairo, Egypt on 9 Nov.
+Egyptians took to the polls today for the first round of parliamentary elections.
 Image by Flickr user @adam101 (CC BY-SA 2.0)

 When embedding videos in a story, please remember to include:

 - An explanation of who uploaded the video and where